eyuuab/MeTTa-lang-stdlib-documentation/README.md

 # 📖 MeTTa Standard Library Documentation

 This repository contains the documentation for the standard library of the MeTTa language.

 ## Purpose

 This documentation provides a comprehensive overview of the built-in functions and atoms available in MeTTa's standard library.
 It serves as a helpful resource for MeTTa developers to understand and utilize the core functionalities of the language.

 ##  Contents

 You will find a structured documentation file `stdlib.md` detailing each standard library component with:

 - **Description**
 - **Parameters**
 - **Return Values**
 - **Examples** (where applicable)
 - **Type signatures** (where available)

 ##  Usage

 This documentation is intended for reading and reference.
 You can browse the official MeTTa-lang GitHub repo https://github.com/trueagi-io/hyperon-experimental or https://metta-lang.dev/
 Here, you can learn about specific functions or get a general understanding of the MeTTa standard library.

 ## 🤝 Contributing

 If you find any errors, omissions, or have suggestions for improvements, please feel free to open an issue or submit a pull request! 🚀

+## More Will Be Added

+This documentation is currently under development.
+Future updates will include more comprehensive coverage, improved examples, enhanced type signatures, search functionality, and version tracking.